Use the side menu tabs or Site Map to see many more pages!

 - The \_ISO\Sample_MyE2B.cfg file contains many examples of all the possible configuration settings.

-E2B uses keyword lookup strings ($$STRxxxx).
+E2B uses keyword lookup strings ($$STRxxxx) instead of text strings so that different languages can be supported.
 If you need to change the language, menu entries and headings, prompts and messages, you can use your own STRINGS.txt language file.
 Please set the LANG variable in the \_ISO\MyE2B.cfg configuration file (for details, see 'Changing the Language' in the MyE2B.cfg page).

 IMPORTANT: Do not edit any of the original E2B files because if you later update the E2B drive with a newer version of E2B, you will lose all your changes.
 If you need to change one of the E2B files, rename it first, e.g. rename \_ISO\MAINMENU\ZZSubMenuAll.mnu to ZZSubMenuAll_NEW.mnu before you edit it. \_ISO\MyE2B.cfg can be edited by you because it is not in the E2B download and is not an 'original' file.